esSteres/discord-CMD/README.md

 ## Object Refrence

 ### BotCore
 The core object of Discord-CMD - create a BotCore and call `registerCommand`, which takes any Command object and adds it to the set of commands which the bot will respond to.
 When the bot recieves a message that begins with the configured prefix, it will attempt to match it against one of its commands.
 Automatically contains a "help" command, which will update itself with each new command added, and will display only the commands the invoking user is authorized to use.
+To start the bot running, call `start()`.

 ### Command